-IIOPLISTENER={YES|NO}
+IIOPLISTENER={YES NO}

-- YES The CICS region is an IIOP listener region, or a combined listener and application owning region (AOR). - NO The CICS region is an IIOP application owning region, and the CICS Resource Definition Guide installed in the region, that specify PROTOCOL(IIOP), cannot be opened.
+- YES The CICS region is an IIOP listener region, or a combined listener and application owning region (AOR).
+YES is the default. - NO The CICS region is an IIOP application owning region, and the CICS Resource Definition Guide installed in the region, that specify PROTOCOL(IIOP), cannot be opened.